Does groundnut (peanut) cause pimples and acne?

 Key takeaways:

-- Bacteria, an excessive growth of skin follicular cells, and excess sebum production are the primary causes of acne.
+• Bacteria, excessive growth of skin follicular cells, and excess sebum production are the primary causes of acne.

-- Acne is different from pimples in that acne is a skin disease, while pimple is one of the symptoms of acne.
+• Acne is different from pimples in that acne is a skin disease, while pimples are one of the symptoms of acne.

 Groundnut is also called peanut in some parts of the world.
 This nutritious nut is commonly consumed as a snack in different parts of the world, like Nigeria.
-However, many people believe it can cause pimples and acne, and this has raised concerns for the millions of groundnut lovers with pimples and acne.
+However, many people believe it can cause pimples and acne, and this has raised concerns for groundnut lovers.

-The question is, do foods like groundnuts cause pimples and acne?
-We will find out in this article.
-The article will also discuss the difference between acne and pimples, and how to protect your skin from these skin problems.
+This article will explain whether groundnuts can cause pimples and acne.
+It will also discuss the difference between acne and pimples and how to protect your skin from these problems.

 Does groundnut cause pimples?
 What science says